-Every two years, the MRC Committee with the assistance of its independent professional compensation consultants reviews a peer group comparison of compensation paid to chief executive officers of other North American retailers and Canadian companies of a similar size as a benchmark to help assess how competitive and appropriate our compensation is for Mr. Sales.
-The MRC Committee is of the view that Mr. Sales' total compensation, as set out in his employment agreement, is competitive with the compensation of the selected peer group of chief executive officers.
+Every two to three years, the MRC Committee with the assistance of its independent professional compensation consultants reviews a peer group comparison of compensation paid to chief executive officers of other North American retailers and Canadian companies of a similar size as a benchmark to help assess how competitive and appropriate our compensation is for the President and Chief Executive Officer.
+The MRC Committee is of the view that the President and Chief Executive Officer's total compensation, as set out in his employment agreement, is competitive with the compensation of the selected peer group of chief executive officers.